jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Hadamard factorisation.md

  & = \frac{1}{2 \pi} \int_{0}^{2 \pi} \log \lvert f(R e^{i \theta}) \rvert  \, d\theta - \log \lvert f(0) \rvert
 \end{split}
 $$
-where the last step follows from [[Complex Analysis --- math-135/notes/Jensen's formula#_proposition _ Jensen's difference, geometrically|Jensen's formula]],
+where the last step follows from [[Complex analysis --- math-135/notes/Jensen's formula#_proposition _ Jensen's difference, geometrically|Jensen's formula]],

 We can bound the last bit using the order of growth of $f$.
 We get
 $$